Looking for hiking trails in West Virginia? Check out Pinnacle Rock State Park near Princeton, WV for trails with gorgeous views!

 Then, we looked at Google Maps and found Pinnacle Rock State Park wasn’t far.
 Neither of us had been there before, so off we went!

 Looking for more West Virginia trails?
-Check out the New River Gorge trails and the Gray Flats South Trail near Beckley, and then visit the 4C’s trail and Three Bridges Trail at Carter Caves in nearby Kentucky.
+Check out the Endless Wall and Long Point trails in New River Gorge and the Gray Flats South Trail near Beckley, and then visit the 4C’s trail and Three Bridges Trail at Carter Caves in nearby Kentucky.

 Pinnacle Rock State Park